-Victoria Russell is an Assistant Professor in the Foundations, Leadership, and Special Populations department at the College of Education.
+Victoria Russell is an Assistant Professor in the College of Education and Program Director for Special Education.
 She teaches undergraduate and graduate courses in special education.

-Dr. Russell’s research and professional interests include performance assessment in teacher education, pre-service teacher development supporting inclusive practices, and the use of technology in developing teacher identity and professional community.
+Dr. Russell’s research and professional interests include performance assessment in teacher education and pre-service teacher development supporting inclusive practices.
 She has presented nationally and serves as a reviewer for conferences and journals.
 She is a member of the American Educational Research Association, the Council for Exceptional Children, the International Society for Technology in Education, and the Association for Teacher Educators.